microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 hierarchy).
 Circular graphs of composition (aka A composes B which composes A) are not allowed.

-At runtime, a composing class is an aggregation of WinRT objects – one for each object in the composition chain.
+At runtime, a composing class is an aggregation of xlang objects – one for each object in the composition chain.
 These aggregated objects delegate identity and lifetime to the originally activated object in the composition chain (called the controlling object).
 Every object in the chain holds a non-delegating